MOROway/moroway-app-oc/README.md

 ## Build

-* Use Cordova-generated files located at platforms/android/ and build with gradle or
-* Install Cordova, add platform Android and build with Cordova (requires Linux-based OS and Bash)
+Install Cordova, add platform Android and build with Cordova (requires Linux-based OS and Bash)